What Does Personal Liability Coverage (Coverage E) Actually Protect?

 | $500,000 | Higher net worth, pools, dogs, rental units | High |

 Financial advisors and insurance professionals most commonly recommend a minimum of $300,000 in personal liability coverage for the average homeowner.
-It provides meaningful protection for most lawsuit scenarios without a dramatic premium increase and is also the minimum threshold most insurers require before you can purchase a personal umbrella policy.
+The Insurance Information Institute now advises that homeowners consider purchasing at least $300,000 to $500,000 worth of liability coverage, and that most insurers require at least $300,000 in underlying liability on your homeowners policy before you can add umbrella coverage.
+It provides meaningful protection for most lawsuit scenarios without a dramatic premium increase.

 If you have a swimming pool, own a dog, employ household staff, rent out a property, or have a net worth above $300,000, a $500,000 limit is worth serious consideration.
 It provides substantially more breathing room in a worst-case legal scenario and still costs far less than the damage a large judgment could do to your financial life.